Shivanshhh2510/monsoon-credit-default-prediction/README.md

 ## Key Learnings

-- Behavioural credit signals were more predictive than historical DPD values.
+- Behavioural credit signals were significantly more predictive than many historical payment-history statistics.
+- More engineered features did not necessarily improve model performance.
-- Feature pruning improved generalization.
+- Iterative feature pruning improved validation ROC-AUC by reducing noise and overfitting.
-- Cross-validation provided a more reliable estimate of model performance.
+- Cross-validation provided a more reliable estimate of model performance than relying on a single validation split.
-- CatBoost achieved the best overall validation performance.
+- Careful feature analysis and model diagnostics proved more valuable than simply increasing model complexity.

 ---